kristo-aun/egd-web/docs/JMDICT.md

 the JMDict data is duplicated in jmen nad jmet database schemas.
 These schemas are not linked to other egd-db objects, thus can be replaced at any time.

+Make sure you have a full backup of your database first!

 *The JMdictDB project is an informal project to put the contents of Jim Breen's JMdict Japanese-English dictionary data
 into a database.*